WhaleStrategy/WStaking/README.md

 > 💡 *WStaking is not just staking—it's your strategic edge in the crypto economy.*
 > — Powered by WhaleStrategy & AI

+> © 2025 Whale Venture.
+All Rights Reserved